amaankazi81/Task-Manager-App/README.md

 Get your connection string
 Add the connection string to your .env file

-Deployment
-Backend Deployment
-The backend can be deployed to platforms like Heroku, Render, or Railway. bash# Example for Heroku heroku create git push heroku main
-Frontend Deployment
-The React frontend can be deployed to platforms like Netlify, Vercel, or GitHub Pages. bash# Build for production npm run build

-# Deploy to Netlify
-netlify deploy --prod
-Contributing

 Fork the repository
 Create your feature branch (git checkout -b feature/amazing-feature)